toby1984/pomvisualizer/README.md

 artifact.coords.artifactId
 ```

-and check whether the artifact depends on a given groupId/artifactId combination by using the expression
+and check whether the artifact directly or indirectly depends on a given groupId/artifactId combination by using the expression

 ```
 artifact.dependsOn( "<group id>" , "<artifact id>")
 ```

+See the Artifact class for more fields/methods that might be accessible.